MetalRain/page-indexer/README.md

 # Smart bookmarks
-Chrome extension for saving bookmarks & backend service for sharing bookmark data with other users.
+Chrome extension for storing and viewing rich bookmark information and simple backend service for querying stored bookmarks.

 ## Why?
-I tend to bookmark many pages, but when I need to find that thing again, I cannot remember what page was or what was the title.
-Having tags in bookmarks allows me to search for bookmarks having tags.
+I like to bookmark many cool pages, but never visit them afterwards.
+As this extension shows some related bookmarks there is higher chance to revisit interesting articles or other content.

+Once enough data has been collected, backend can be replaced with more intelligent one.

 ## Server
 Server is implemented as three Google Cloud Functions.
 See more from [server](server/README.md).

 ## Frontend